Borotba: Activities

 When the Euromaidan movement started in 2013, Borotba were critical of it from the outset.
 Some members of Borotba, including Dennis Levine, attempted to recruit protesters to the Confederation of Independent Trade Unions of Ukraine to fight against increased public transport costs in Kyiv.
 According to Svetlana Tsiberganova, they were attacked by the far-right.

-Borotba's analysis of the authorities that replaced former President Viktor Yanukovych and the second Azarov government after the 2013-14 Ukrainian protests on 22 February 2014 is that far-right nationalists received too much power and control over important ministries and agencies including defense, anti-corruption and national security, education, agriculture and the environment, as well as the office of the Prosecutor General of Ukraine.
-Borotba has condemned what they considered a "Western-backed" and "fascist" February 2014 coup in Kyiv and called for a socialist revolution in Ukraine against the government of "ultra-nationalists and Nazis".
+Borotba claims that after the revolution of Dignity, far-right nationalists received too much power and control over important ministries and agencies including defense, anti-corruption and national security, education, agriculture and the environment, as well as the office of the Prosecutor General of Ukraine.
+Borotba has condemned what they considered a "Western-backed" and "fascist" February 2014 "coup" in Kyiv and called for a socialist revolution in Ukraine against the government of "ultra-nationalists and Nazis".

-Borotba's members took an active role in political events in Kharkiv in March 2014.
+Borotba's members took an active role in the riots in Kharkiv in March 2014.
 On March 15, Borotba, the "People's Unity" and other groups called a public meeting in Kharkiv.
-Borotba joined Anti-Maidan protesters in storming the regional administration building, which at that time was occupied by pro-Maidan activists, and their members are accused by other Ukrainian left organisations for taking part in the beating of pro-Maidan activists, including anarchists and the well-known Ukrainian author Serhiy Zhadan.
+Borotba joined Anti-Maidan protesters in storming the regional administration building, which at that time was occupied by pro-Maidan activists, and their members are accused by other Ukrainian left organisations of taking part in the beating of pro-Maidan activists, including anarchists and the well-known Ukrainian author Serhiy Zhadan.
 Borotba justified their action by calling the occupants members of Right Sector.
-On April 15, and May 8, 2014, Borotba's office in Kharkiv was raided by police.
+On April 15, 2014, Borotba's office in Kharkiv was raided by police, which seized 20 Molotov cocktails found on its premises.

 In Kharkiv, Borotba activists claim to have printed 100,000 leaflets and 10,000 posters persuading the voters to boycott the presidential election in May 2014, since they considered it unrepresentative, radical rightist, and illegitimate.

 On May Day, Borotba members staged a rally in Kovalska Street in Odesa.
 Later in May, Borotba joined other Anti-Maidan parties (Yury Apukhtin's "Southeast" movement, the Progressive Socialist Party of Ukraine and the Communist Party of Ukraine) in rallying against the presidential elections.
 The leader of the Odesan regional organisation of Borotba, Aleksey Albu, fled to Russian-annexed Crimea, where he founded a "Committee for the Liberation of Odesa" on 24 May 2014 together with representatives of the Russian nationalist party Rodina and of the far-right organization "Slavic Unity".
-On September 12, a Borotba activist was arrested in Odesa by the Security Service of Ukraine (SBU), under the accusation of terrorism.